Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 By Candace Sider

-There was an almost audible sigh of collective relief on February 3rd when Washington announced it would be postponing tariffs on goods originating in Canada and Mexico.
-The tariffs – 25% on all goods except energy products from Canada, which were tariffed at 10% — were rightly seen by industry, economists and governments as being detrimental to all three countries.
+After a month-long reprieve, Washington announced it would be officially imposing tariffs on goods originating in Canada and Mexico.
+The tariffs – 25% on all goods except energy products from Canada, which are tariffed at 10% — are rightly seen by industry, economists and governments as being detrimental to all three countries.

-The delay presented a reprieve – albeit a short one – but has left industries in all three countries with a climate of uncertainty.
-What will happen next?
-If tariffs are implemented, what will it mean for supply chains, customs processes and operations that transcend international borders?
+With tariffs now implemented, what will it mean for supply chains, customs processes and operations that transcend international borders?

-Uncertainty, of course, puts a chill on investment and is already showing an impact to the value of the Canadian dollar, but the reprieve presents businesses dependent on North American trade with an opportunity to consider and prepare for what might come.
+Uncertainty, of course, puts a chill on investment and is already showing an impact to the value of the Canadian dollar, but businesses dependent on North American trade have an opportunity to consider and prepare for what might come.

 Canada- and Mexico-origin goods moving into the U.S.

-Goods originating in Canada or Mexico and moving into the U.S. will be tariffed at 25%, unless they are Canada-origin energy products, in which case they will be tariffed at 10%.
+Goods originating in Canada or Mexico and moving into the U.S. will be tariffed at 25%, unless they are energy products or potash, in which case they will be tariffed at 10%.
+Goods that qualify as originating in North America according to the Rules of Origin outlined in the United States-Mexico-Canada Agreement (USMCA) are exempt as of 12:01 a.m. on March 7, 2025.
 The language here is very intentional.
-“Goods originating in Canada”, rather than “goods from Canada”.
+“Goods originating in Canada or Mexico,” rather than “goods from Canada or Mexico.”
 In some cases, goods moving into the U.S. from Canada do not originate in Canada; they originate elsewhere and are transshipped through Canada.
 Those goods will be tariffed based on their respective country of origin.
 This is particularly important when discussing goods originating in China as those goods hold high tariff rates (more on that later).
 It’s also important to note that the tariffs are applied on top of any existing tariffs, anti-dumping duties and countervailing duties.

 - Will our current margins allow us to absorb some of this additional cost?